aleingrosso/aleingrosso.github.io/_teaching/2025-cds-ml.md

 * Inference and learning in graphical models

 ## Course Material
 Each lecture comes with an interactive jupyter notebook.
-The material will also be available in pdf format.
+Find the notebooks at this [repo](https://github.com/aleingrosso/cds_ml).

 ## Books
   * [Information Theory, Inference and Learning Algorithms](https://www.inference.org.uk/itprnn/book.pdf) by David MacKay.